 Lake mburo national park is also a birding destination and there are many birding spots in this park that give birders perfect views of the birds.
 These are idyllically positioned in valley at the salt lick and in the forest of Rubanga. they include Rwonyo camp and marshy areas of Miriti and Warukiri.
 The birds here are Grey crowned crane, the bare-faced go-away bird, the white-headed barbet, the Bateleur, The red-headed love bird, the white winged tit and African Finfoot.
 It’s also important to note that the red-faced Barbet is and can only be seen in this park.

 Birders in Uganda take most interest in the following birds while on a birding tour in Uganda, The shoebill which is mostly found in marshy areas of Mabamba with fresh water well and is one of the most searched birds in Africa, The African Green Broadbill at times known as Grauers Broadbill and is among the big five bird kinds in Africa that are on demand by birders, it can be found in the rift valley in the Albertine region specifically in Ruhija Bwindi forest, the Great blue turaco found in any Savanna and sultry areas of montane forests, The Sheileys crimson wing found in the narrow part of the Albertine rift valley region, the standard winged night jar, the short tailed warbler found in forest vegetation, the Doherty’s bushshrike, the Bar-tailed trogon and Black-breasted barbet

-A person interested in birding tour, needs to carry a field guide book preferably Birds of E. Africa, camera, voice playbacks, binoculars, field bag.
+A person interested in bird watching tour, needs to carry a field guide book preferably Birds of E. Africa, camera, voice playbacks, binoculars, field bag.
 Birding is an activity one should not miss out once he/she goes for an adventure.